streamlit/docs/content/streamlit-cloud/get-started/share-your-app/single-sign-on/sso_generic.md

 - Your developers can use SSO via generic SAML to log into Streamlit and access their app dashboard.
 - Your developers can also give access to app viewers through their generic SAML logins.

-### Single Sign-On via Okta for viewers of your organization's private apps
+### Single Sign-On via generic SAML for viewers of your organization's private apps

 - Viewers added to a private app can use SSO via generic SAML to authenticate their identity.
 - These viewers must be added to the app's viewer list by their generic SAML-associated email address.

-## Configuration Okta SSO
+## Configuring SSO via Generic SAML

-There are three steps your team will need to complete to create an Okta SSO connection:
+There are three steps your team will need to complete to configure SSO via generic SAML:

 1. Please complete [this form](https://docs.google.com/forms/d/e/1FAIpQLSenELJzAZaBV8852b-HJMeecO_LAwYJ6zuYbXLK0lMVexCF4Q/viewform)